chris-groves/CV/README.md

 Committed Learner

 Working as an IT Trainer required me to always learn new applications and features.
 I needed to not only understand the new content but also be prepared to share it with staff whilst linking it to businesses processes.
 I supported a team who worked with service users convicted of sexual offences when a new application was released to manage their work.
 I began by learning the application's functionality and then linking this to day to day team operations, such as booking service users onto class sessions and recording attendance.
+Offered drop in training sessions and bespoke sessions for new starters etc - always learning from staff

 Whilst studying at Makers Academy, I picked up the ability to learn new programming languages.
 The first half of the course was Ruby based, with JavaScript introduced half way through.
 Since finishing the course I have learnt Python and its Unittest testing framework from scratch to write a 'Fizzbuzz' programme (https://github.com/chris-groves/FizzBuzz-Python-Unittest).